'Dreams of Freedom'

 - Michael Morpurgo (From the powerful forward to the book)

-Following on from the story of the children's manifesto at Imagine Children's Festival last week it seemed to be a natural next step on this blog journey to talk about Amnesty International's Dreams of Freedom (published by Frances Lincoln Children's Books on 5 March 2015) You can see some of the beautiful images in the Book Trust review.
+Today I want to talk about Amnesty International's Dreams of Freedom (published by Frances Lincoln Children's Books on 5 March 2015).
+You can see some of the beautiful images in the Book Trust review.
 In this blog I interview Amnesty publisher Nicky Parker about Dreams of Freedom and the books that Amnesty co-publish and endorse.

 I wrote a little on the need to find books that help children navigate our world in an article for The Guardian online recently about books to nurture empathy.